K-ran/Angduino-nodejs/README.md

 Recommended OS is linux.

-To run the serve, download the zip file, and extract it:
+To run the server, download the zip file, and extract it:

 1. Open terminal(linux) or cmd(Windows).
 2. Navigate to the main diectory in the zip.